brian-nelson10/tmt-ecommerce-store/README.md

 An Ecommerce Site for the band, The Missing Teeth built with the MERN stack!

-Using Create React App, MongoDB, Express, Node.js and graphQL, using industries best practices, i built this eye-catching ecommerce site using stripe for payment.
+Using Create React App, MongoDB, Express, Node.js and graphQL, using industries best practices, i built this eye-catching ecommerce site that also includes stripe for payment.

 Integrated a Redux like store for global state management using React Hooks and the React Context API, to avoid prop drilling.